 Best for General Basement Conditions

-Vinyl flooring, sheet or plank, is best as an attractive, 100% waterproof covering for basements that most homeowners can easily install.
+Vinyl flooring, sheet or plank, is best as an attractive, 100 percent waterproof covering for basements that most homeowners can easily install.
 Sheet or plank vinyl flooring hits the middle sweet spot of requirements for basement flooring.

-It is 100% waterproof.
+It is 100 percent waterproof.
 It is easy to clean, in the event of flooding.
 And, in the form of luxury plank vinyl, it is attractive enough to pass muster for most homeowners.

 The quality that tips vinyl flooring into the number one position is the sheer ease of do-it-yourself installation.